-Optimistic locking errors only when the method called occur SaveChanges () The notified on the context class. error is by raising an exception of the type BrightstarDB.Client.TransactionPreconditionsFailedException.
+Optimistic locking errors only occur when the SaveChanges() method called The by raising on the context class. error is notified an exception of the type BrightstarDB.Client.TransactionPreconditionsFailedException.
 When this exception is caught by your code, you have two basic options to choose from.
 You can apply each of these options separately to each object modified by your update.

-- 1. Attempt the save again but first update the local context object with data from the server.
+1. Attempt the save again but first update the local context object with data from the server.
 This will save all the changes you have made EXCEPT for those that were detected on the server.
-This is the "store wins" scenario. - 2.
-Attempt the save again, but first update only the version numbers of the local context object with data from the server.
+This is the "store wins" scenario.

+2. Attempt the save again, but first update only the version numbers of the local context object with data from the server.
 This will keep all the changes you have made, overwriting any concurrent changes that happened on the server.
 This is the "client wins" scenario.

 To attempt the save again, you must first call the Refresh() method on the context object.
-This method takes two paramters - the first parameter specifies the mode for the refresh, this can either be RefreshMode.ClientWins or RefreshMode.StoreWins depending on the scenario to be applied.
+This method takes two parameters - the first parameter specifies the mode for the refresh, this can either be RefreshMode.ClientWins or RefreshMode.StoreWins depending on the scenario to be applied.
 The second parameter is the entity or collection of entities to which the refresh is to be applied.
 You apply different refresh strategies to different entities within the same update if you wish.
 Once the conflicted entities are refreshed, you can then make a call to the SaveChanges() method of the context once more.
 The code sample below shows this in outline:

 '''

 try

 {

 myContext.SaveChanges();

 }

 catch(TransactionPreconditionsFailedException)

 {

-// Refresh the conflicted object(s) - in this case with the StoreWins mode
+// Refresh the conflicted object(s)

 myContext.Refresh(RefreshMode.StoreWins, conflictedEntity);

 // Attempt the save again

 myContext.SaveChanges();

 }

 '''